Best Blade Putters 2024: Our top picks for high precision putting and golf purists

 Whatever your reasons for choosing one, the key thing is ensuring you get the best blade putter for your game.
-To help you make that decision, we tested multiple models, including armlock putters, from all the leading manufacturers including Bettinardi, Scotty Cameron, and Odyssey to identify our favorites and the ones we think you should be considering.
+To help you make that decision, we tested multiple models, including armlock putters, from all the leading manufacturers including Bettinardi, Scotty Cameron, and Odyssey to identify the best in test and the ones we think you should be considering.

 Let’s take a look through the best blade putters in 2024…